 Although not certified by NVIDIA, the monitor is G-SYNC compatible as there aren’t any issues when using FreeSync with compatible NVIDIA GPUs.

 The ViewSonic VX2758-2KP-MHD FreeSync range is 48-144Hz.
-Note that a DisplayPort cable isn’t provided with the monitor, so if you have an NVIDIA graphics card and wish to use FreeSync, you’ll need to get a DP cable.
+Note that a DisplayPort cable isn’t provided with the monitor, so if you own an NVIDIA graphics card and wish to use FreeSync, you’ll need to purchase a DP cable.
 With AMD cards, you can use FreeSync up to 144Hz at 1440p over HDMI 2.0 as well.

 Alternatively, you can use the 1ms Mode feature which enables backlight strobing and thus provides CRT-like motion clarity in fast-paced games.
 It cannot be active at the same time as FreeSync though, and it will reduce the monitor’s maximum brightness while active.

 There are three response time overdrive options (Standard, Advanced, and Ultra Fast).
 We recommend using the Advanced preset as it effectively removes most of trailing behind fast-moving objects without introducing pixel overshoot.